 Promissory estoppel is a doctrine in contract law that stops a person from going back on a promise even if a legal contract does not exist.
-It states that an aggrieved party can recover damages from a promisor if the damages incurred were the result of a promise made by the promisor, which he relied on to his subsequent detriment.
+It states that an aggrieved party can recover damages from a promisor if the damages incurred were the result of a promise made by the promisor, which the receiver of the promise relied on to his subsequent detriment.

 Although a promise must be supported by a legal consideration or a legal agreement to be enforced, the doctrine of promissory estoppel allows the promise to be enforced even though the requirements of a valid contract are not present.